chrisjg19/JS-Password-Generator-Challenge/README.md

 ## User Story

 I had to demonstrate my javascript knowledge I have learned so far in order to complete this project.
+Which was not easy, a lot of googling and reading from w3schools and other learning websites was needed.

+## Screenshot of Working product

+## Link to deployed page